 - An accommodation payment.

 You will pay a basic daily fee as a contribution towards care costs and living expenses such as meals, cleaning laundry, heating and cooling.
 The basic daily fee, set at 85% of the single age pension, is paid by all residents of an aged care home, including those on respite.
-The basic daily fee is indexed twice per year in line with increases in the age pension and is currently set at $49.07 per day.
+The basic daily fee is indexed twice per year in line with increases in the age pension.

 A means-tested care fee